 Instructions for setting of Paper Seven questions are to set in total.
 First question will be conceptual covering entire syllabus and will be compulsory to attempt.
-Three questions will be set from each part A and part B (one from each unit).
-Student needs to attempt two questions out of three questions from each part.
-Each question will be of 20 marks.
+Three questions will be set from each part A

 In general parameters for Internal /Continuous Assessment (Theory Courses):